Stretch (2014 film): Plot

-As Stretch drives Karos to exclusive nightclubs and hotspots of dubious legality, Karl berates him for putting himself at increasing risk, both personally and legally, for such a small sum of money.
-Karos' final destination is a secretive sex club.
-Karos gives Stretch 100 minutes to return to the sex club with an important briefcase and a supply of cocaine.
-When Stretch attempts to retrieve the briefcase, he learns from Laurent, a French blackmailer, that Karos has promised to trade a ledger for the contents of the briefcase.
-Using Liotta's props, Stretch cons Laurent and his men into believing that he is a police officer, and they surrender the briefcase.
-As he leaves the nightclub, he sees Candace and nonchalantly insinuates that he is both successful and important now.
-When Candace expresses interest in him, he turns her down.
-Unimpressed, Karl continues to harangue him for his inadequacies.
+Karos asks to be dropped off at a secretive sex club and gives Stretch 99 minutes to see a certain man across town, then return to the club with an important briefcase and a supply of cocaine.
+Stretch's quest takes him to a nightclub where he meets Laurent (Dale), a French criminal, to whom Karos has promised some mysterious ledgers in exchange for the contents of the briefcase.
+Since Stretch knows nothing of the ledgers, he must come up with an alternative plan.
+Using Liotta's prop gun and badge, Stretch cons Laurent and his men into believing that he is a police officer, and they surrender the briefcase.
+As he leaves, he encounters Candace and insinuates that he has become successful and important.
+When she expresses interest in him, he turns her down, enjoying a sense of satisfaction.

+Naseem fires Stretch after complaints about the missing props and has the limo's operating system shut down via remote access.
+At that moment, the Jovi's brother, Boris (Willig), who operates a tow truck, arrives to take the limo.
+However, Stretch fast-talks the security-system operator into believing that he's a cop whose life is on the line during a gunfight, and the limo is restored to working condition, allowing him to escape.
+Next, he procures Karos’ desired cocaine from a reality-television star, who then steals the limo.
+Stretch reacquires it, only for Boris to catch up to him again.
+Stretch then has to detach the limo from the tow truck as they travel across the highway.

-Stretch procures the cocaine from a reality television star, who then steals the limo.
-Meanwhile, Liotta complains to Naseem, who fires Stretch.
-Undeterred, Stretch reacquires the limo, which has been trashed, only to lose it to The Jovi's brother, Boris, who operates a tow truck.
-Stretch once again retrieves the limo, though it has been reported as stolen.
-Stretch fast talks the security system operator into believing that he is a cop whose life is on the line during a gunfight.
-Upon returning, Karos complains that Stretch is a minute late.
-When Ignacio also complains that he is late in his payment, Stretch instructs Ignacio to meet him at Karos' destination.
-There, Karos abandons Stretch to The Jovi and Boris, though Ignacio intercedes.
-Laurent, revealed to be an FBI agent, also appears and arrests Karos, who is wanted for embezzlement.
+Karos complains that Stretch is one minute late when he returns.
+When the Mexican mafia also complains that Stretch is late with his payment, Stretch instructs them to meet him at Karos' final destination.
+There, Karos abandons Stretch to The Jovi, Boris, and the Mexican mafia, revealing that he was never going to tip him the $6000.
+Laurent, revealed to be an FBI agent, arrives to arrest Karos for embezzlement.
 As Karos prepares to kill Laurent in a sneak attack, Stretch creates a diversion, saves Laurent's life, and escapes.

-Later, at a diner, Stretch gives the ledger to Laurent, who declines to arrest him and compliments his acting skills.
-As Stretch looks around the diner, he realizes that he has ended up at the meeting point he set up with his blind date.
-He is surprised to find that the woman is there; when she is revealed to be Charlie, the two laugh and kiss.
+The next morning, at a diner, Stretch gives the ledgers to Laurent, who declines to arrest him and compliments his acting skills.
+As Stretch looks around, he realizes that he has ended up at the meeting point he arranged with his blind date.
+He is surprised to find that the woman is there, and when she is revealed to be Charlie, the two laugh and kiss.